Renting vs. Buying a House: Advantages & Disadvantages

 Homeownership comes with a myriad of additional responsibilities and long-term commitments.
 The financial responsibilities alone include expenses like home maintenance, property taxes, homeowners insurance, and repairs.
 Buying a home means you’re planning to stay in a location with some permanence, and accepting a new job in a different state or even traveling and going abroad for a year becomes significantly more complicated when you’re a homeowner.
 The sheer time commitment of home maintenance chores, like painting, yard work, and basic DIY-friendly repairs can quickly eat into your free time, too.

-If you’re thinking about buying your first home, carefully consider not only your current lifestyle and financial stability but also where your life is likely to take you in five years.
+If you’re thinking about buying your first home, carefully consider not only your current lifestyle and financial situation but also where your life is likely to take you in five years.
 If you’re not yet sure that you want to stay in your location long-term, then buying a house could leave you feeling tied down and restricted.
 If your finances fluctuate and you’re still working to build up savings and overall financial stability, buying a home and paying for the related expenses may be highly stressful.
 You’ll need to evaluate your life and your goals to determine if you are ready to be a homeowner, or if renting is a better option.

 Is This the Right Time to Buy a House?